 Anchorage real estate is some of the most expensive in Alaska, although Anchorage house values don't compare to the most expensive real estate in the U.S.

 Anchorage is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Anchorage is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Anchorage who work in office and administrative support (15.10%), management occupations (10.78%), and sales jobs (9.02%).
+Overall, Anchorage is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Anchorage who work in office and administrative support (12.88%), management occupations (10.35%), and sales jobs (9.14%).

-Anchorage is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Anchorage is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Anchorage is an extremely ethnically-diverse city.
 The people who call Anchorage home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Anchorage residents report their race to be White, followed by Asian.
-Important ancestries of people in Anchorage include Irish, English, Norwegian, and Italian.
+Important ancestries of people in Anchorage include German, Irish, English, Italian, and Norwegian.

 The most common language spoken in Anchorage is English.
 Other important languages spoken here include Spanish and Tagalog.